 - A. Which sentences do you think are assertive, and which are aggressive?
-What's the difference? - Take your car out of our park and don't put it there again! - Please send me a full refund, and erase my name from your customer's list. - The clients are questioning the quality of your work. - I'd like to point out that as an employee, we have to be cognizant of our work responsibilities. - Please send us assurances that this will not happen again. - 3.
-Write an email to the manager of a computer store where you purchase your new LCD desktop computers.
+What's the difference? - Take your car out of our park and don't put it there again! - Please send me a full refund, and erase my name from your costumer's list. - The clients are questioning the quality of your work. - I'd like to point out that as an employee, we have to be cognizant of our work responsibilities. - Please send us assurances that this will not happen again - B. Write an email to the manager of a computer store where you purchase your new LCD desktop computers.
 The screen is blurry and the sound is not clear.
-Tell them what actions do you want to be done.
+Tell them what actions you want them to take.